Skip to header Skip to Content Skip to Footer

 This annual report shows the progress our departments made in the past year.
 It highlights how more students are focusing on their physical and mental well-being, and how we are serving those increasing needs.

-We promote diversity by cultivating a respectful and inclusive community in which myriad identities, perspectives, ideas and beliefs contribute to academic rigor, self-exploration and an understanding of others.
-We encourage students to broaden their views, to be open to new experiences, and to apply their education toward addressing social, political, economic and environmental challenges confronting our communities.
+We promote a culture where diverse identities, perspectives, and beliefs enrich academic excellence and self-exploration, encouraging students to broaden their views, embrace new experiences, and apply their education to tackle social, political, economic, and environmental challenges.

 Students discover available clubs, programs and other ways to be involved at Involvement Carnival.